danielgospodinow/danielgospodinow.com/content/interests.md

 The Faculty of Mathematics and Informatics gave me more than I could have ever expected.
 Countless new opportunities, countless new skills, countless new memories, and countless new friends.
 I've went through a lot of pain together with my colleagues, we're a big team and a big family.

-Futhermore, Studentski grad, the place where mostly all students in Sofia live, and Sofia itself gave me so many friendships, so many great memories.
+Futhermore, Studentski grad, the place where mostly all students in Sofia live, and Sofia itself, gave me so many friendships, so many great memories.

-After my Bachalor's, I plan to go for a Master's degree in Entrepreneurship.
+After my Bachalor's, I went for a Master's degree in Entrepreneurship.
 I think that some management, marketing, finance, and entrepreneurship skills can help me a lot more in life than any other technical skills from a technical degree.

+In the future, I'd love to go for another Master's degree or even a PhD in a foreign university.
+Currently, I'm considering some options like Sweden and Switzerland.

 #### Teaching